-A bath with Epsom salts in the water is an effective home remedy for dehydration that few people know about.
-Epson salts are rich in magnesium, which can help fight the negative symptoms of dehydration.
+A bath with Epsom salts in the water is an effective home remedy for dehydration.
+The salts are rich in magnesium, which can help fight the negative symptoms of dehydration.

-A 15-minute bath with Epsom salts in the water can be relaxing, and also eliminates any lethargy and muscle weakness that the child has.
+A 15-minute bath with Epsom salts can be relaxing, and also eliminates lethargy and muscle weakness that the child has.

 Salt can help is stabilizing the level of water and electrolytes in the body.
 That is why eating salty foods such as biscuits, salted nuts and salads after vigorous exercise is recommended.
 Besides some salty food, make sure that the kid also has plenty of water.